SIDN/NTPinfo/README.md

 ## Product Structure

-The product is split into 2 main parts:
+The product is split into 2 parts:

 ### Server Side